 - (c) Represents costs directly associated with acquisition or disposal activities, including employee severance and termination benefits, contract termination fees and penalties, and other exit or disposal costs.
 For the three and six months ended June 30, 2021, this expense related primarily to costs incurred related to 2021 acquisitions, as well as accelerated depreciation related to the Company's anticipated Waltham office relocation.
 For the three and six months ended June 30, 2020, this expense related primarily to professional fees for the preparation for an initial public offering. - (ii) Represents costs directly associated with integration activities for acquisition-related compensation, which includes transaction bonuses and retention awards.
 For the three months ended June 30, 2021, this expense related to retention awards from the acquisitions of Clickagy and Everstring, as well as cash vesting payments from the acquisition of Pre-Acquisition ZI.
 For the three months ended June 30, 2020, this expense related primarily to cash vesting payments from the acquisition of Pre-Acquisition ZI.
 For the three months ended June 30, 2021, this expense related to retention of Pre-Acquisition ZI.
-For the six months ended June 30, 2021, this expense related to retention awards from the acquisition of Pre-Acquisition ZI.
-For the six months ended June 30, 2021, this expense related to retention awards from the acquisition of Pre-Acquisition of
+For the six months ended June 30, 2021, this expense related to retention of Pre-Acquisition ZI.
+For the six months ended June 30, 2021, this expense related to retention awards from the acquisitions of Clickagy and Everystring, as well as cash vesting payments from the acquisition of Pre-Acquisition ZI.
+For the six months ended June 30, 2021, this expense related primarily to cash vesting payments from the acquisition ZI.
+This expense related is a cash vesting payments from the acquisition ZI.
+This expense related is cash vesting payments from the acquisition ZI.
+This expense is included in cost of service, sales and marketing expense, research and development expense, and general and administrative expense as follows: